-What is a Chi Nei Tsang treatment?
+What Is a Chi Nei Tsang Treatment?

 A treatment begins with a dialogue between you and your practitioner, discussing your health history and any current health issues you wish to address via treatment.
-You should include all information you think might be relevant, even if you don’t fully under-stand how each part connects to the whole.
+You should include all information you think might be relevant, even if you don’t fully understand how each part connects to the whole.
 Chi Nei Tsang practitioners are trained in a truly holistic approach, considering all aspects of your physical and emotional state of being together as one manifestation of the whole.

 Plan to wear comfortable clothing and eat and drink normally before your appointment - do not fast.
 Your practitioner will help you to be comfortable on a massage table, using pillows and bolsters to support you, most often lying on your back with the area from your ribcage to the top of your pelvic area exposed by opening your clothing.
 Feel free to ask for the temperature in the room to be adjusted to your comfort, or for a blanket or more pillows.